Hennessey Venom GT: Chassis

-The Venom GT utilizes a heavily modified Lotus Elise/Exige chassis.
-The manufacturer states that the modified chassis uses components from the Lotus Exige, including the roof, doors, side glass, windscreen, cockpit, floorpan, HVAC system, wiper and head lamps, though the manufacturer is not associated with Lotus Cars.
-For road use, the car is registered as a Lotus Exige (modified) and is not a series production car.
+The Venom GT has a heavily modified Lotus Elise/Exige chassis.
+The Venom GT retains many Elise components including the roof, doors, side glass, windscreen, cockpit, floorpan, HVAC system, wiper and head lamps, although the manufacturer is not associated with Lotus Cars.
+For road use the car is registered as a Lotus Exige (modified) and is not a series production car.

 The Venom GT has a curb weight of 2743 lb aided by carbon fiber bodywork and carbon fiber wheels.
 The brakes have Brembo 6-piston calipers at the front and 4-piston calipers at the rear.
 The rotors are 15 in carbon ceramic units provided by Surface Transforms.

 Drivetrain

 The Venom GT is powered by a twin-turbocharged 427 cuin GM LS7 V8 engine.
 The LS9 architecture incorporates specific design features such as reinforced internal components and additional head bolts with aluminum heads including twin Precision dual ball bearing turbochargers.
 The engine has a power output of 1244 hp at 6,600 rpm and 1155 lbft of torque at 4,400 rpm.
 Engine power output is adjustable by three settings: 800 hp, 1000 hp and 1200 hp.
 The engine has a redline of 7,200 rpm.

-The mid-mounted engine is mated to the rear wheels with a Ricardo 6-speed manual transmission, which also had a previous application in the Ford GT.
+The mid-mounted engine is connected to the rear wheels by a Ricardo 6-speed manual transmission, as used in the Ford GT.